sonictk/MARI-Extension-Pack/DEV_RELEASE_NOTES.md

 A new tool was added to the 'Selection Group' Palette that will allow you to easily create a materialID channel from your selection groups

+#####File:

+######Project Paths

+'Procet Paths' allows you to configure default paths (Texture Export+Import,Camera Locations, Image Manager defaults etc.) and file templates for your project.
+Paths can be set relative to a project base path, folder creation is supported and settings are saved between sessions.

 ##Feature Improvements: